A1ic3-g/recipify/README.md

-# friendify
+# Recipefy

-Connect with friends with spotify
+Find music to go with your recipe.